lusac111/dungeons/README.md

 Github copilot was used to create scoring along with making the UI function.
-UI made using a tutorial by Web Dev Simplified on youtube [tutorial link](https://youtu.be/R1S_NhKkvGA?si=PHD0-wVvPqPV_3nK)
+UI made using a tutorial by Web Dev Simplified on youtube [tutorial link](https://youtu.be/R1S_NhKkvGA?si=PHD0-wVvPqPV_3nK) Game background <a href="http://www.freepik.com">Designed by 0melapics / Frederik</a>